thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 ## Wrapping Up

-So there you have it—a fully functional sliding puzzle in two lines of Applesoft BASIC.
-The key tricks are:
+So there you have it, a fully functional sliding puzzle in two lines of Applesoft BASIC.
+Some of the tricks I used:

-1. **POKE 184** for conditional branching within a line
+1. **POKE 184** for conditional branching without adding lines
 2. **Subroutine-before-RETURN** pattern to pack more logic into line 0
 3. **Boolean expressions as multipliers** for compact conditionals
 4. **Clever math** for bounds checking and input decoding

 Is it readable?
 Absolutely not.
-Is it fun to figure out?
-I think so.
-These two-liner challenges are like little puzzles themselves—which feels appropriate for a puzzle game.
+Did I get everything right in this writeup?
+Maybe not!
+If you spot an error or have questions, feel free to [open an issue on GitHub](https://github.com/thelbane/Apple-II-Programs/issues).
+I'm always happy to chat about this stuff.